viperleed/viperleed/doc/content/basics/tensor_leed.rst

 -   Since the tensor LEED method is a perturbative approach, it only works reliably for *small* perturbations.
-    What constitutes a *small* perturbation is naturally system-dependent, but generally, the limit lies in the range of 200 to 300 pm at best :cite:`rousTensorLEEDTechnique1986`.
+    What constitutes a *small* perturbation is naturally system-dependent, but generally, the limit lies in the range of 0.2 Å to 0.3 Å at best :cite:`rousTensorLEEDTechnique1986`.

-    To extend the range of the structural search, as work-around, it is possible to run a new reference calculation and delta-amplitudes calculation when the structure optimization trajectory approaches this limit.
+    To extend the range of the structural search, it is possible to run a new reference calculation and delta-amplitudes calculation when the structure optimization trajectory approaches this limit.
     You can use the the :ref:`RUN parameter<run>` to execute multiple reference calculations, delta-amplitude calculations, and structure searches in series.

 -   The parameter space grows quickly for larger unit cells.
     Luckily, many symmetries inherent to the surface structure can be exploited to eliminate redundant parameters.